 No, you only define what traffic is allowed to and from your server.
 All other traffic will be dropped.

-You can filter TCP, UDP and ICMP traffic.
-All other protocols (like GRE or IPIP) will be dropped if you attach a firewall.
+You can filter TCP, UDP, ICMP, ESP and GRE traffic.
+All other protocols (like IPIP) will be dropped if you attach a Firewall.
+GRE protocol has only IPv4 support.
+GRE traffic over IPv6 will be dropped.

 Not yet, but we plan to offer this functionality in the future.